kagetoki/articles/FSharp.eng.md

 Same thing goes for validation.
 User provided wrong data? **What a surprise.**

 The reason for this dramatic abusing of exceptions is simple: the type system isn't powerful enough to represent a scenario like "If everything's fine then give me a result, otherwise return an error".
-Strict typing requires us to return the same type in every execution branch (thank god).
+Strict typing requires us to return the same type in every execution branch (fortunately).
 But adding `string ErrorMessage` & `IsSuccess` to all of our models is the last thing we need.
 Therefore in C# reality exceptions is probably the lesser evil.
 Of course you could do something like this:
 ```csharp
 public class Result<TResult, TError>
 {